aws-samples/aws-terraform-pipeline/README.md

 # AWS Terraform pipeline module

-An easy way to deploy Terraform ... with Terraform.
+An efficient way to deploy Terraform ... with Terraform.

 🐓 🥚 ?